CHSS-IT/enrollchat/README.md

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

+Emails are dependent on SendGrid, which needs these environment variables.
+* SENDGRID_USERNAME
+* SENDGRID_PASSWORD

 For the rake-based feed, you will need to have a CSV file delivered to a directory on a server you can access via SFTP.
 This is dependent on these environmental variables:
 * ENROLLCHAT_REMOTE: The server's address.
 E.g. "myserver.myhost.edu"
 * ENROLLCHAT_REMOTE_DIR: The directory on that server.
 That directory should also contain a subdirectory named "backup."
 * ENROLLCHAT_REMOTE_USER: Username.
 * ENROLLCHAT_REMOTE_PASS: Password.
+* ENROLLCHAT_ADMIN_EMAIL: The 'from' address for all emails.
+* ENROLLCHAT_HOST: Actionmailer default url host.

 Heroku will need these add-ons:
 * Herokupostgres